Multi-Agency Probe Ties Quartet To 84 Burglaries In Eight NJ Counties, Rockland

 More than a half-million dollars in cash, jewelry, and other valuables were taken in the break-ins, he said, adding that the defendants were being eyed in another 68 burglaries.

-Kerry was the last of the defendant arrested when members of the U.S. Marshals Service Fugitive Task Force captured him in North Carolina last Friday.
-He remained held in the Union County, NC Jail pending extradition proceedings.
+Perry was the last of the defendants arrested when members of the U.S. Marshals Service Fugitive Task Force captured him in North Carolina last Friday.
+He remained held in the Union County, NC Jail pending extradition proceedings, Grewal said.

-The other three were arrested in New Jersey in early April and have remained held pending trial.
+The other three were arrested in New Jersey in early April and have remained held pending trial, the attorney general said.
+Charges include burglary, theft, conspiracy and receiving stolen property, he said.

 The multi-agency investigation was led by the state Division of Criminal Justice, New Jersey State Police and the New Milford, Teaneck and Verona police department, assisted by the Essex and Somerset county prosecutor’s offices and 40 municipal police departments (see list below).